 Why is a Single-Location Bakery Considering It?

 How about if one day you are: You’re walking down the Mission District in San Francisco, a city where the word “artisan” is practically part of the local dialect.
 As you stroll past bakeries and boutiques, your phone buzzes with a notification: “Fresh croissants just out of the oven at Sarah’s Sourdough.
 Come in and get 10% off your first purchase!”
-This situation begs the question: Does this technological serenade serve more as a siren’s call or a silent scream for customers?
+This scenario begs the question: Does this technological serenade serve more as a siren’s call or a silent scream for customers?
 Is the promise of a fresh, buttery croissant improved or diminished by the reminder?

 Is This the Rise of Digital Dystopia?